 \section{Coverings the space}

 Here we analyze a random covering of $\mathbb{R}^d$ by balls of unit radius.
-We begin with model B exhibiting more interesting behavior.
-According to the definition of model B, deposition attempts are accepted only when the center of an incoming ball lands in the previously uncovered region.
-The uncovered volume fraction $\pi_0(t)$ vanishes algebraically in the long-time limit as we now demonstrate.
+We begin with model B exhibiting more interesting behavior than model A. According to the definition of model B, in a successful deposition attempt, the center of an incoming ball lands in the previously uncovered region.
+We now demonstrate that the uncovered volume fraction $\pi_0(t)$ vanishes algebraically in the long-time limit.

-The derivation of the asymptotic behavior of $\pi_0(t)$ relies on an intuitively-obvious observation that in the large time limit, the uncovered space is essentially a collection of small non-interacting uncovered patches, holes in short.
-Holes are small compared to balls and non-interacting as the typical distance between adjacent holes exceeds the radii of balls.
-In the case of model B, holes resemble triangles when $d=2$, tetrahedra when $d=3$, and $d-$simplexes in the general case.
-One can roughly characterize each hole by its linear size $\ell$.
-Let $c(\ell, t)$ be the density of holes.
+To derive the asymptotic behavior of $\pi_0(t)$ we follow the same reasoning as in the case of random sequential adsorption (RSA).
+Namely, it is intuitive \cite{Feder80,Pomeau80,Swendsen81} to expect that in the large time limit, the uncovered space is essentially a collection of small uncovered patches, holes in short.
+Holes are small compared to balls.
+In two dimensions, for instance, the sides of each hole are almost straight (as they are circular arcs tiny compared to the radii of the balls).
+It seems intuitively obvious that almost all holes are triangles; the probability to have a hole with more than three sides becomes negligible in the large time limit.
+Similarly, holes resemble tetrahedra when $d=3$, and $d-$simplexes in the general case.
+These details are less relevant than two more intuitively obvious properties.
+The first is that we can roughly characterize each hole by its linear size $\ell$.
+The second is that holes are effectively independent in the long time limit.

+Denote by $c(\ell, t)$ the density of holes per linear size.
 The volume of a hole scales as $\ell^d$, and the total deposition rate is proportional to volume.
-Holes are well-separated and effectively non-interacting in the large time limit, so their density evolves according to $dc/dt\sim -\ell^d c$ from which
+Thus the density of well-separated and effectively non-interacting (in the large time limit) holes satisfies $dc/dt\sim -\ell^d c$ from which

 The uncovered volume fraction is therefore